Best Practices

 The Relationship between Faculty and Graduate Student Researchers

-The Department and Graduate Field of Communication are committed to research that advances our understanding and knowledge of the human communication processes.
+The Department and Field of Communication are committed to research that advances our understanding and knowledge of the human communication processes.
 We view collaborative research between graduate students and faculty as a vital component of our research mission.
+We recommend that principal investigators formalize their expectations of graduate student researchers in a mutually agreed document.

 • Quality research through an open exchange of ideas

-• Participants should schedule regular research meetings to facilitate the project
+• Teams should schedule regular research meetings to facilitate the project

-• Participants should be willing to discuss ideas contrary to one’s own
+• Team members should be willing to discuss ideas contrary to their own

-• Participants should openly discuss the allocation of work
+• Teams should openly discuss the allocation and recognition of work (for example, authorship and author order)

-• Faculty should provide instruction in the conduct and techniques of research
+• Principal investigators should provide instruction in the conduct and techniques of research

-• Students should communicate the extent of their knowledge and experience
+• RAs should communicate the extent of their knowledge and experience

 • Project expectations should be negotiated in advance

-• Project expectations should be explicitly renegotiated as warranted
+• Project expectations should be explicitly renegotiated as needed

-• Participants’ practices should meet or exceed basic ethical standards of research
+• Research practices should meet or exceed Cornell’s ethical standards

-• Participants feeling forced to do more work than they previously agreed
+• Team members feel forced to do more work than they previously agreed

-• Participants feeling like they are not getting the recognition they deserve
+• Team members feel like they are not getting the recognition they deserve